CW9164 Installation Guide

 Power Source Options

 These AP can be powered by a single M-Gig 802.3bt capable UPoE port, allowing for full operation including providing up to 4.5W of power to the USB port.
 The AP is capable of operating at its full capacity when powered by a single 802.3at power source, however, the USB port will be disabled.
-The AP will not power up when powered by a single 802.3af power source.

 The table below indicates the different modes of PoE power input and the expected operation of the AP